tlorans/ClimateRisks/docs/source/recursivepreferences.md

 In the first lottery, uncertainty is resolved earlier...

-## Value Function: Time Aggregator and Certainty Equivalence
+## Value Function with Recursive Preferences

+Kreps and Porteus proposed to relax time-additivity by defining current utility recursively, using two distinct functions:

+Epstein and Zin (1989, 1991 {cite:p}`epstein1991substitution`)

 ## Euler Equation

-## Pricing
+## Pricing with the Long-Run Risks Approach

 Ec2021_Lecture9 slide 10